malekfouda2/KMTfrontend/replit.md

 - ✅ Added React imports to all pages to prevent Vite React plugin preamble detection issues
 - ✅ Fixed MainLayout integration for titles, leave-balance, and leave-types pages to ensure sidebar navigation
 - ✅ All pages now have proper sidebar navigation and consistent layout structure

+### Backend URL Update (July 16, 2025)
+- ✅ Updated KMT API base URL to new ngrok endpoint (https://5daadc7b4a4d.ngrok-free.app/api)
+- ✅ Tested API connectivity and confirmed authentication endpoints are responding correctly
+- ✅ All API requests now use the updated backend URL with proper ngrok headers

 ## User Preferences